PayPal hits offline milestone, but Wal-Mart holds out

 Discover's Offereins confirmed this week that Wal-Mart has not agreed to accept PayPal in its stores yet.

-Wal-Mart is working on a rival mobile payment technology called Merchant Customer Exchange, or MCX, with other large retailers including Gap Inc (GPS.N), Lowe's Cos Inc (LOW.N) and CVS Caremark (CVS.N).
-(Reporting by Alistair Barr; Editing by Kenneth Barry)
+Wal-Mart is working on a rival mobile payment technology called Merchant Customer Exchange, or MCX, with other large retailers including Gap Inc, Lowe's Cos Inc and CVS Caremark.

+* KUNGSLEDEN DIVESTS A FULLY DEVELOPED PROPERTY WITH A SCHOOL TENANT AND RESIDENTIAL BUILDING RIGHTS IN UMEÅ

+HONG KONG, May 31 Hong Kong's private home prices hit a record high for the sixth month in a row in April, reflecting a market fervour that the authorities are eager to tame, according to government data released on Wednesday.